ALLAMSOUKAINA/angular-and-spring-application-the-backend-part/README.md

 # Steps:
 * for the back end
 + run mysql server using the port 3306
-+ On the command line git clone https://github.com/ALLAMSOUKAINA/angular-and-spring-application.git +Inside Eclipse or STS File -> Import -> Maven -> Existing Maven project Run the application main method by right clicking on it and choosing Run As -> spring Application.
++ On the command line git clone https://github.com/ALLAMSOUKAINA/angular-and-spring-application-the-backend-part.git
++ Inside Eclipse or STS File -> Import -> Maven -> Existing Maven project Run the application main method by right clicking on it and choosing Run As -> spring Application.

 * for the front end
 + Inside VS Code or webstorm or atom File -> open folder and choose de folder of the front end